miltosmac/SODA/README.md

 ![alt text](https://github.com/miltosmac/SODA/blob/main/SODA_Illustrations/SPTA_Grid.jpg?raw=true)

 An example of 𝛫 = 4 CKs available, hence 4 concurrent computations, will be considered.
-The figure presents a 2-dimensional grid 𝐴, of dimension size $𝐻𝐸𝐼𝐺𝐻𝑇 & 𝑊𝐼𝐷𝑇𝐻$ with their corresponding iteration variables being 𝑖 and 𝑗.
+The figure presents a 2-dimensional grid 𝐴, of dimension size 𝐻𝐸𝐼𝐺𝐻𝑇 and 𝑊𝐼𝐷𝑇𝐻 with their corresponding iteration variables being 𝑖 and 𝑗.
 Note that the iteration starts at " − 1" for both dimensions, this is a design choice that has to do with the layout of the created memory system.
 Moreover, the iteration step is equal to 𝑛, so as to have 𝑛 elements processed in each clock cycle.
 The width of the array is denoted as 𝑊 and the